by Arnaud Divialle

 4. Design optimization

-Standard Workflow: Danny proceeds to add more details to the mold design.
+Standard Workflow: Danny proceeds to add more details to the plastic injection mold design.
 At this point, Bob and his engineering manager also get involved to ensure the mold is neither over-designed, which would reduce their profit margins, nor under-designed, which could require additional iterations.
+But without data to support their decisions, multiple design reviews between Danny and Ken are a common headache.
+Each side argues for changes based on gut feelings or past experience, which can make it difficult to align on a direction and often leads to delays, added cost, and compromised outcomes.

 SimForm Workflow: Using SimForm, Danny is able to improve his mold thermal performances in multiple ways: